CallejaGit/node_ws/README.md

 #### compiling the node

 After you created a node\_file.cpp in your\_package\_name, declare our node as a executable.
-In myworkspace/src/your\_package\_name Add:
+In your\_workspace/src/your\_package\_name Add:

 `add_executable(desired_name src/node_file.cpp)`
 `target_link_libraries(desired_name ${catkin_LIBRARIES})`

 First line creates executable called desired_name, directs ROS to its source files.
 Second line specifies what libraries will be used.

+Build our workspace using catkin\_make command in the workspace directory

+`cd your_workspace`
+`catkin_make`

 Always source your setup.bash file in the workspace you have created.
 This script allows ROS to find the packages that are contained in your workspace.

 `source ./devel/setup.bash`